A core message articulates the value of your work to your ideal clients.

 - How do I communicate the value of my work?

-These are all key questions to ask yourself because — especially now in the online world — the first words a person reads about you are very important!
+These are all key questions to answer, because — especially now in the crowded online world — you need to be able to stand out in your niche!

 This is where a core message comes in.